 - 20 mg capsules: indigo carmine [E132] and yellow iron oxide [E172].

-The black printing ink contains shellac; ethanol; isopropyl alcohol; purified water; ammonium hydroxide; potassium hydroxide; and black iron oxide (E172).
+The black printing ink contains shellac; ethanol; isopropyl alcohol; purified water; strong ammonia solution; potassium hydroxide; and black iron oxide (E172).

 Revlimid is supplied in Australia by: